Historic rain and snow begin to refresh California lakes and mountains

 California’s largest reservoir, Lake Shasta, is at 41 percent of its historical average for this time, as of Oct 26.

 The storm also brought feet of snow to higher elevations.
-Some locations in the northern Sierras reported more than 30 inches from Saturday to Tuesday: Northstar and Homewood received 36 inches each, Donner Pass received 33 inches and Palisades Tahoe received 29 inches.
+Some locations in the northern Sierras reported more than 30 inches from Saturday to Tuesday: Northstar and Homewood received 36 inches each, Donner Pass received 33 inches, and Palisades Tahoe received 29 inches.
 Mammoth Mountain Ski resort, which opens Friday, also received two feet of snow and will be the first major ski resort in the area to open for the season.

-The snow will likely not last through the winter, said Dahlke.
-Warm air temperatures and residual summer heat stored in the soils will likely melt the snow in upcoming weeks.
+The snow will probably not last through the winter, Dahlke said.
+Warm air temperatures and residual summer heat stored in the soils are likely to melt the snow in upcoming weeks.
 However, the snowmelt could seep into the soil and replenish some soil moisture lost during the spring and summer.

-“This storm also helped immensely with reducing potential drought effects to natural vegetation,” said Dahlke.
-She said the storm occurred before the senescence (deterioration) of most trees, which were able to soak up some of the water and will likely survive the drought effects.
+“This storm also helped immensely with reducing potential drought effects to natural vegetation,” Dahlke said.
+She said the storm occurred before the senescence (deterioration) of most trees, which were able to soak up some of the water and are likely to survive the drought effects.

 While this one event helped provide some short-term relief, it won’t fix the moisture deficits accumulated over the past two years.
 Only about 56 inches of rain fell over the past two years in the northern Sierras, which is around half of the normal precipitation.
 This year would need to be above average to make up for the recent deficits.

-“California will need at least another three storms of similar magnitude (or better 5-7 storms of lesser magnitude) to achieve the long-term average precipitation,” said Dahlke.
+“California will need at least another three storms of similar magnitude (or better 5-7 storms of lesser magnitude) to achieve the long-term average precipitation,” Dahlke said.
 “Ideally we do need more than the annual average to make up the deficit of the last two years.”

 Long-term patterns show more atmospheric rivers could be in store in upcoming months.
-While the magnitude of those events is unknown currently, studies show climate change could increase the intensity of atmospheric rivers.
+While the magnitude of those events is unknown, studies show climate change could increase the intensity of atmospheric rivers.
 One study showed that atmospheric rivers would be about 25 percent wider and longer at our current rate of greenhouse gas emissions.

-Duane Waliser, an atmospheric scientist at NASA’s Jet Propulsion Laboratory, said the key would be if these category 5 atmospheric rivers tended to happen more and more over time, which is not evident yet from the limited observation records.
-One category 5 atmospheric river in a time period — akin to one category 5 hurricane in a given season — is not necessarily alarming, but multiple could tell a different story.
+Duane Waliser, an atmospheric scientist at NASA’s Jet Propulsion Laboratory, said the key would be if these Category 5 atmospheric rivers tended to happen more and more over time, which is not evident yet from the limited observation records.
+One Category 5 atmospheric river in a time period — akin to one Category 5 hurricane in a given season — is not necessarily alarming, but multiple occurrences could tell a different story.

-“If a big event like this happens near the end of the season, particularly a normal or wet one, then the flood hazards are more likely,” said Waliser.
+“If a big event like this happens near the end of the season, particularly a normal or wet one, then the flood hazards are more likely,” Waliser said.